duncan-p/ini-outy/README.md

 ## Google Play Store

 You will need to set up your app to allow Google Play Game Services by [following this guide](https://developers.google.com/games/services/android/quickstart#step_2_set_up_the_game_in_the_dev_console)

+## iOS Game Center

+1. Make sure you add the `Game Center` entitlement to your App ID (via Xcode or https://developer.apple.com).
+2. Make sure you add the `GameKit` key to your plist file (again Xcode can handle this for you).